dcunited001/te-xel-io/app/posts/2015-03-07-our-universe-is-a-virtual-holographic-simulation-and-we-should-hack-it.md

 ### Automatically Discovering Stack Overflow Vulnerabilities in Bytecode

 Back to video games and software.
 Wouldn't it be bool to scan the compiled bytecode in a video game's ROM.
 Then have an automated program identify buffer overflow vulnerabilities AND construct a method of executing them in game (and possibly script a bot to do so) .... way over my head, but definitely possible.
 Probably possible .. ok maybe.
 It'd be really hard and likely not 100% effective.

+### In Conclusion

+These aren't original ideas by any means.
+But they are pretty fun to think about.